DaanSijnja/firmware-libaries/readme-templates/info.md

 ## Files
 ### [file1.file]()
+Explaination what this file does

 ### [file2.file]()
+Explaination what this file does

 ## Code snippets / usage

 ### title1
+small explaination
 ```c++
 char text[10] = "some code"
 ```